jonzxz/portfolio-hugo/content/about.md

 ---

-*P.S.* This is actually version 2 of my portfolio site hosted on TODO.
+*P.S.* This is actually version 2 of my portfolio site hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
 For the original portfolio site written in React that I no longer maintain, head over to [old.jonathankerk.com](https://old.jonathankerk.com) to take a look!